 The first person to succeed at measuring the distance to a star using parallax was F.W.
 Bessel, who in 1838 measured the parallax angle of 61 Cygni as 0.28 arcseconds, which gives a distance of 3.57 pc.
 The nearest star, Proxima Centauri, has a parallax of 0.77 arcseconds, giving a distance of 1.30 pc.

 Parallax is an important rung in the cosmic distance ladder.
 By measuring the distances to a number of nearby stars, astronomers have been able to establish relationships between a star’s color and its intrinsic brightness, i.e., the brightness it would appear to be if viewed from a standard distance.
 These stars then become “standard candles.”

-Then if a star is too far away to measure its parallax, astronomers can match its color and spectrum to one of the standard candles and determine its intrinsic brightness, Reid said.
-Comparing this to its apparent brightness, we can get a good measure of its distance by applying the 1/r2 rule.
-This rule states that the apparent brightness of a light source is proportional to the square of its distance.
-If you project of a one-foot square image onto a screen, and then move the projector twice as far away, the new image will be 2 feet by 2 feet, or 4 square feet.
+The 1/r^2 rule states that the apparent brightness of a light source is proportional to the square of its distance.
+For example, if you project a one-foot square image onto a screen, and then move the projector twice as far away, the new image will be 2 feet by 2 feet, or 4 square feet.
 The light is spread over an area four times larger, and it will be only one-fourth as bright as when the projector was half as far away.
 If you move the projector three times farther away, the light will cover 9 square feet and appear only one-ninth as bright.